Where to Get Care

 Need advice when you are sick or injured?
 Call (858) 534-3300 to consult with a Registered Nurse, available 24/7 to ALL students at no cost.

-See options for After Hours and Emergency Care.
+See options for Urgent Care, After-Hours Care, and Emergency Care.

 Resources